 So let’s get to the “rules”.
 I could list them but they are everywhere you want to look.
 If you put a tree on any of the Facebook Bonsai pages or on Bonsainut and all those forums you’ll be bombarded with them.
 I’ve never called them rules myself.
 Here’s my story to explain why: I’m an artist, a painter, sculptor, I can draw and all that.
 And I’m trained in it.
 I know about proportions, structure and vanishing point theories, color theories and use to show light and dark and foreground/background differences.
 I understand composition, positive/negative space, line shape and form.
 If you were trained in that properly or studied it then you understand what I’m talking about.
 Most bonsai people were not.
 When I first started, and I love this story, I was explaining negative space to an intermediate (at the time) and they’d never heard the term.

 But Art, ever since the invention of the camera, has been in flux, trying to find its way.
 All the concepts were formed as far as technique, a painter could paint a realistic depiction of whatever they wanted; a tree, a portrait, a bear, a girl, a bare nekkid girl.
 The techniques were formalized and repeatable.
-But they weren’t rules, even then, except in the case that, when you were an apprentice, you painted like your teacher because it was technically his work, so you followed his rukes, until you went on your own.
+But they weren’t rules, even then, except in the case that, when you were an apprentice, you painted like your teacher because it was technically his work, so you followed his rules, until you went on your own.
 No, really, apprentices had no intellectual rights to their own work.
 There are serious and heated debates about many Renaissance painters works and if it was painted by this or that apprentice or how much.
 This was because art was a business and a craft that people associated with a specific artist.
 This practice is, technically, still legally binding, but not enforced much; if you’re in college, your professor could claim your work as his and you get screwed.

 With the invention of the camera, which could reproduce anything and by anyone, art, or, Art, had to adapt.
 This gave birth to the idea of “Art for Arts sake”.
 Instead of being a craft that reproduced something, the artist had more freedom to express ideas, or concepts.
 This freedom is perfectly illustrated by the works of the Impressionists.
 There were scientific concepts that they used when painting that explained their works but they were not realistic in the same way as the past painters thought of realism.
-The colors weren’t mixed on a pallette and applied to the canvas next to each other and the viewers eyes “mixed” them.
+The colors weren’t mixed on a pallette but applied straight onto the canvas, next to each other, and the viewers eyes “mixed” them.
 So you put a yellow blob next to a green blob and the eye or brain gave you green.
 That was the concept behind Impressionism, the painting of light (white light is made up of colors that objects then either absorb or reflect, which, then, enters the eye and the brain sorts it all out).
 There was also a change in the narrative of paintings.
 Previously, paintings illustrated a story or biblical passages, or there were specific portraits of people commissioned for that purpose.
 In the new Art, the subject was secondary to the exploration of the new concept.
 A painter didn’t paint a portrait of a person to reproduce the image (which was done better by a photo) they painted a portrait to explore an idea or technique.
 These new works challenged the status quo so much that the painters, like Monet, Pissarro, Degas and all the rest, were refused entrance into the annual exhibit sponsored by the French government.
 Talk about rude, huh?

 So what’s this to do with bonsai?
 Let’s take one “rule”.
 It’s the concept of proportions: How tall should a bonsai be?
 The current proportions are 1:6.
 The one is the width of the trunk, the six is the height of the tree.
 So you have a tree with a one inch trunk, the height should be six inches tall.
 Easy, right?
 These proportions are supposed to help illustrate a more natural looking tree, even though in nature the proportion is closer to 1:10 or so, depending on the type, age etc of the tree.
 Don’t believe me?
 Go measure.
 I’ll wait……..